memgraph/sng-demo/post.md

 ## Creating the Project Structure and Handling Dependencies

-Sometimes standard packaging systems and dependency management in Python can be confusing for beginners so we decided to use Poetry.
+Sometimes standard packaging systems and dependency management in Python can be confusing for beginners so we decided to use Poetry.<br />
-Creating our project structure can easily be done by using Poetry.<br />Choose a working directory and run:
+To start building our project structure choose a working directory and run:

 ```
 poetry new sng-demo